Chenchen0407/Hybrid__mixed_choice_model/README.md

 - `Data/`: Contains the SP survey datasets used in this project.
 - `Results/`: Houses the outputs from the Hybrid Mixed Choice model and data analysis.

-## Getting Started

-Check the README files in the respective directories for instructions on how to run the scripts or use the data.

-## Contributions

-Contributions are always welcome!
-You can fork the project, make your alterations, and then submit a pull request.
-If you encounter any issues, please feel free to open an issue on GitHub.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.